 Be thankful for people who supported you

 While action and progress are mostly their responsibility, achievers still use all the support they can get.
 Each human being is not an isolated island.
 Instead, we are all connected in some way.
-Regardless of any hurt feelings at this year’s end, I am sure you have at least one person to thank, maybe just for their kind words.
+Regardless of any hurt feelings in the past year, I am sure you have at least one person to thank, maybe just for their kind words.

-So think about how someone has helped you in your personal life, your work, your ultimate career, your business, your hobbies, your spiritual journey, and your various social tribes.
+So think of the persons who helped you in your personal life, work, career, business, hobbies, spiritual journey, and various social tribes.
 Note what they did or say to you that helped you in some way.
 Then, either call that person and thank them or write a short letter.

 Be grateful for taking action and for all the things you used to support your journey